The application periods for the 2019-2020 academic year are:

 Courses from previous study terms can be found on Studyinfo's website.

 Apply for Open University studies at the University of the Arts Helsinki by using the form in the course calendar.

-The application periods for Open University’s studies are in August (autumn term courses), November-December (spring term courses) and April-May (summer courses).
-Students are mainly chosen in order of enrollment, but the application process often includes a pre-assessment by proficiency test, audition, a letter of motivation, or similar.
+Students are mainly selected in order of enrollment, but the application process often includes a pre-assessment by proficiency test, audition, a letter of motivation, or similar.
 Detailed instructions are given for each course.
 Student selections for integrated studies are decided by the department / study programme / subject area in charge.
 Student selections are made based on resources available and the student's rediness.
 The result of the student selections are notified via e-mail before the studies begin.

 Open University students can also apply for other University of the Arts Helsinki courses in well-motivated special cases.
 The application must be aimed at a specific course on the university’s curriculum that academic year.
 More information on the University's curricula according to degree requirements can be found on the university's website.
 Some of the degree courses are not arranged annually, the schedules for each academic year can be found in WebOodi.

 Open University study rights are only given for lecture courses or group studies.
 It is not possible to apply for individual tuition.

 A study right can be granted if the applicant’s previous studies and skills are adequate and the courses are not full.
 The applicant's rediness is, if necessary, assessed with a proficiency test or similar.
 The classes are integrated to the University of the Arts Helsinki’s degree studies and take place mainly during daytime.